- Find a Midwifery Group that provides birth care at TBC

 You can be admitted to the birth centre once you are in active labour.
 You will be greeted by a Birth Centre Aide, who will show you to a birth room and orient you to the birth centre.
 The Birth Centre Aides provide assistance and support to your support people and your midwives throughout your labour and birth.

-You may stay at the birth centre for 2-4 hours after your baby’s birth, and then your midwives will help you prepared to be discharged home.
+You may stay at the birth centre for 2-4 hours after your baby’s birth, and then your midwives will help you prepare to be discharged home.
 The birth centre is not meant as a place to stay for an extended period of time following birth.
 In exceptional circumstances, the length of stay can be extended to a maximum of 6 hours.
 If you or your baby need closer observation after this time, you will need to transfer to hospital.

 What if Complications Arise?